lsst-sqre/sqr-006/index.rst

 Read the Docs
 -------------

-A key role for automation is continuously documentation deployment.
+A key role for automation is to continuously deploy the documentation.
 Whenever commits are pushed to GitHub, documentation should be re-built and served to the web.
-`Read the Docs`_ has made continuous deployment of documentation services trivial to open source projects that use Sphinx_.
+`Read the Docs`_ has made continuous deployment of documentation trivial for open source projects that use Sphinx_.
 Through a `GitHub Service Hook`_, `Read the Docs`_ is notified when a Sphinx_-based project has new commits.
 `Read the Docs`_ then clones the Git repository, builds the Sphinx_ project (i.e., ``make html``) and deploys the HTML product.
 This platform is successfully used a large number of major Python packages, such as `Astropy`_.

-LSST would also use `Read the Docs`_ to deploy documentation if not for complications involved in automatically building code API reference documentation.
+LSST would also use `Read the Docs`_ to deploy documentation if not for complications involved in automatically building our software stack as a prerequisite for automatically generating the API reference documentation.
 Numpydoc_ is a Sphinx_ extension that inspects Python docstrings to generate accurate and well-organized API references.
 To accomplish this docstring inspection, Numpydoc_ must be able to *import* the code being documented from within Python.
 In other words, generating documentation requires that the software being documented be built and installed.
-Naturally, `Read the Docs`_ accomplishes this by running a Python package's ``setup.py install`` command, which installs a Package's dependencies, triggers builds of any C extensions, and finally installs the Python package itself.
+Naturally, `Read the Docs`_ accomplishes this by running a Python package's ``setup.py install`` command, which installs the package's dependencies, triggers builds of any C extensions, and finally installs the Python package itself.

-Since LSST does uses Scons and Eups rather than Python's standard Setuptools/Distutils (i.e., a ``setup.py`` file) in its build process, standard tools such as `Read the Docs`_ do not know how to build LSST software.
+Since LSST uses Scons and Eups rather than Python's standard Setuptools/Distutils (i.e., a ``setup.py`` file) in its build process, standard tools such as `Read the Docs`_ do not know how to build LSST software.
 We are compelled, then, to build an equivalent of the `Read the Docs`_ service to build and deploy documentation for LSST's Eups and Scons-based software projects.

 Components of the documentation deployment service